-However, there appears to be a document in existence that disputes this, stating that the Blue Laced Red Wyandotte was created here in the US.
+However, there appears to be a document that disputes this, stating that the Blue-Laced Red Wyandotte was created here in the US.

-Reading through this document, it would suggest that in fact much of the stock of Blue Laced Red Wyandottes originated in the US and were shipped to the UK where they became very successful.
+Reading through this document, it would suggest that much of the stock of Blue Laced Red Wyandottes originated in the US and were shipped to the UK where they became very successful.

-Blue Laced Red Wyandottes became quite popular in Germany in the 1920’s and in 1929 over 100 birds were shown at the Poultry Show in Leipzig, Germany.
+Blue Laced Red Wyandottes became quite popular in Germany in the 1920s, and 1929, over 100 birds were shown at the Poultry Show in Leipzig, Germany.
 It was admitted to the German Standard of Perfection in 1929.

-Sometime after that the German stock was imported to England and finally made their way back to the US in the 1980s’ thanks to Lowell Barber.
+Sometime after that the German stock was imported to England and finally made its way back to the US in the 1980s’ thanks to Lowell Barber.

 At the current time, the Blue Laced Red Wyandotte is not a recognized variety of the Wyandotte family, although this is, I think, just a matter of time.

 The standards are being worked on by a dedicated group of breeders and will be submitted to the APA in due course.

 Since there is no standard, folks can sell their inferior versions of a Blue Laced Red Wyandotte without being ‘dishonest’.